For more information on a policy or procedure, click on desired topic:

 Middle Tennessee State University regards a student's academic record as confidential.
 The release of information contained in the record is governed by Federal Law, known as the "Family Educational Rights and Privacy Act."
-Directory information such as the student's name, address, e-mail address, telephone listing, photograph, year and place of birth, enrolled hours, major fields of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, student level (freshman, sophomore, etc.), dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student will be released unless the student has asked MTSU to withhold such information.
+Directory information such as the student's name, address, e-mail address, telephone listing, photograph, year and place of birth, enrolled hours, major fields of study, honors, participation in officially recognized activities and sports, weight and height of members of athletic teams, student level (freshman, sophomore, etc.), dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student will be released unless the student has asked MTSU to withhold such information.
 If you do not wish directory information released, you must notify the Registrar's Office in writing.
 Print and complete the "Request for Non-Release of Directory Information" and return it to the Registrar's Office for processing.

 For additional information regarding Privacy of Student Records--Family Educational Rights and Privacy Act (FERPA), go to www.mtsu.edu/information.

 If you have any questions concerning the provisions of this act, please feel free to contact the Registrar.

 During designated days (see calendar in Registration Guide) of a term, students may add courses.
 Students who wish to add a class after the deadline to add must process a drop/add form in the Scheduling Center, JUB 123 or at the University College Advising Center in the McFarland Building.
 Both the instructor and chairperson's signatures are required on the drop/add form if an exception to the policy is being approved.

 Students who cease attendance but do not officially drop or withdraw will receive a grade of "F." Students will be allowed to drop or add courses provided they do so within the course drop/add period.